RamanathanMaruthuPandiyan/Regulations-Internship/README.md

 ### Programme Scheme
 ![Programme_Scheme](Screenshots/Programme_Scheme.png)

-## Usage
-- Access the application at `http://localhost:3000` after starting the development server.
-- Ensure MongoDB is running locally or provide a connection string in the `.env` file.

 ## Disclaimer
 This project was developed as part of an internship and is intended for educational purposes only.
 It may not be production-ready or fully optimized.